Sap3X/Quote-Generator/README.md

 # How to Use
 1. Clone the repo using
-   git clone <repo Url>
+   git clone {repo Url}
-2. Download Live preview from VS code and run   ///If you have Vscode Else Open index.html in browser
+2. Download Live preview from VS code and run <"         ">     //If you have Vscode Else Open index.html in browser